 • A national dress requirement reflecting the dignity of the event

-Taken together, these measures elevate the press conference from an informal exchange to a civic forum of national importance, one that recognises both the media’s role and the authority of the offices represented.
+Taken together, these measures transform the press conference from an arena of ad hoc questioning—frequently met with claims that ministers are unavailable—into a civic forum of national importance that acknowledges both the role of the media and the authority of the offices represented.

 This is a signal of confidence, not control.